starkware-libs/starknet-staking/workspace/apps/staking/docs/spec.md

 #### pre-condition <!-- omit from toc -->
 1. Staking contract is unpaused.
 2. Staker exist in the contract.
+3. Caller (staker) is not in exit window.
-3. Delegation pool exist for the staker.
+4. Delegation pool exist for the staker.
+5. Commission commitment already exists.
+6. `max_commission` should be greater than or equal to the current commission.
+7. `expiration_epoch` should be greater than the current epoch.
+8. `expiration_epoch` should be no further than 1 year from the current epoch.
 #### access control <!-- omit from toc -->
 Only staker address.
 #### logic <!-- omit from toc -->